 Kentucky DUI Resources

-So you had one (or three) bourbons too many while touring Kentucky's famous distilleries, and probably should have taken a cab.
+So you had one (or three) bourbons too many while touring Kentucky's famous distilleries, and probably should've taken a cab.
 Now you're facing a DUI charge and license suspension.
-While states generally come down hard on DUI offenders, having an attorney can make a big difference in the ultimate outcome.
-A good first step is to have a Kentucky DUI attorney review your case free of charge.
+While states generally come down hard on DUI offenders, a DUI attorney in Kentucky can help you craft your best defense and advocate on your behalf.